aryehlev/cache-go/README.md

     - Easy to understand and maintain
     - Minimal dependencies
 - **Generic Implementation**: Written in Go with generics support for type-safe caching of any comparable key type
+- **Backend Loading Support**: Optional loader function to fetch values from a backend when not found in cache

 ## Installation